ngscheurich/website/src/posts/2018-02-16-fresh-pots/index.md

 > a different URL, which means the Visitable view controller’s URL would
 > change in place.

-Getting around this wasn't terribly difficult, and looked a little something like:
+Getting around this wasn’t terribly difficult, and looked a little something like:

 ```javascript